So you’re interested in leading a hike? Fantastic!

 - Know the trail and route you’re taking members on.
 You should have researched the trail and be familiar with it before taking members there.
 I.e. don’t get lost!
 If you plan an “exploratory” style event, clearly say so in your write-up!

-- Try to post your write-up on the site calendar approximately two weeks prior to your event date.
+- Try to post your write-up on the meetup calendar approximately two weeks prior to your event date.
 (This is a rough guideline.
 Multi-day hikes may require longer notice to organise effectively).
 I have found in general that shorter notice yields less attendance.
 Longer time-frames often means people forget they signed up and fail to show on the day, so keep this in mind also.

 - Accurately describe the event when you post it (distance, duration, grade, style, summary, location, directions, etc.).
 Look at other events on our calendar for examples and read the information on how to post a hike.